Eco-DiscordLink/EcoDiscordPlugin/Modules.md

 It does this by regularly (once every ~60 seconds) fetching information from the Eco server and sending/editing a message in Discord to keep the Display up to date.
 Some events in Eco will also update displays related to those events.

 ### Server info
-Displays a single message that contains customizable information about the server such as name, address, time since start and more.
+Displays a single message that contains customizable information about the server such as name, connection info, online players, active laws and more.
 ![Server Info Display](images/features/displays/serverInfo.png)

 ### Player List